hiroshiban/StereoConstantMethodsample/README.md

 (Matlab is a registered trademark of [***The Mathworks Inc.*** ](https://www.mathworks.com/) )

 Thank you for using our software package.
-We are happy if StereoScreening can help your research projects.
+We are happy if this sample can somehow help your research projects.

 **Stimulus presentation and tasks**